evturn/canopy/design/tasks.md

 +searchbar on desktop view

--never have collections-list in resize if window should show mobile dropdown
++never have collections-list in resize if window should show mobile dropdown

--fix resize div positioning
++fix resize div positioning
--secure window resize function
++secure window resize function
 -move search bar up a pixel or two